Is Archaeologist Zahi Hawass a Real Life Indiana Jones?

 When Hawass hears about Zoë quitting, he says he understands, because he thought Zoë didn’t show the passion an archaeologist requires.
 Hawass states that archaeology is not a job; it is a life.

 At this time, both female archaeological fellows, Zoë D’Amato and Lindsay Tanner have quit the program.

 Hawass crawls into a passageway beneath the Sphinx that had been dug in antiquity by people looking for treasure.
 Hawass wants to debunk the myth that this passageway contains artifacts and records left by the Atlanteans, as the so-called prophet Edgar Cayce had suggested many years before.
 Of course, Hawass finds no such “hall of records” beneath the Sphinx.

-Also on the program, hoping to discredit the “pyramidiots,” who claim that a cave leads to the Pyramids of Giza, Hawass investigates a cave beneath the Giza Plateau.
+Also on the program, hoping to discredit the “pyramidiots,” who claim there’s a cave that leads to the Pyramids at Giza, Hawass investigates a cave beneath the Giza Plateau.
 Hawass crawls more than 300 feet underground until he reaches the end of the cave, proving that it doesn’t connect with the pyramids.
 Along the way, he encounters hundreds of bats.